Luca Martínez Dupuy chooses Mexico over Argentina as national team

 Regarding the future, he said that he is very comfortable in Rosario Central, his usual team, but he knows that sooner or later he will emigrate abroad and for him it would not be a surprise that in 2022 he changed of scene.

-Luca revealed that his representative and his father told him that not long ago there was a poll and that there is interest from Mexican clubs, but until today there is nothing concrete.
+Luca revealed that his representative and his father told him that not long ago there was a survey and that there is interest from Mexican clubs, but until today there is nothing concrete.

-His contractual commitment with Rosario Central will end in the middle of next year.
+His contractual commitment to Rosario Central will end in the middle of next year.
 If he leaves the club, he hopes that “it will be for the good of Central” and for him.

 “My old man always wants me to stay out of everything and dedicate myself to playing ball that he takes care of the rest.
 Hopefully God wants and something is given that benefits everyone.
 I’m looking forward to going to Liga MX” , he concluded.